To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 Furthermore, you will need your CO’s recommendation and completion of any schools related to your rating.

-Finally, your promotion depends on how you rate on the service-wide competition.
+Finally, your promotion depends on how you score in the SWE.

 Chief Petty Officer (E-7)